kyungjae-lee/bare-metal-rtos/README.md

 ## Demonstration

-Following is the demonstration of the test application for the 'Bare-Metal RTOS' project in action.
+Click the following link to see the test application for the 'Bare-Metal RTOS' project in action: [https://www.youtube.com/embed/MYxrrz4UWkc](https://www.youtube.com/embed/MYxrrz4UWkc)

-<iframe width="560" height="315" src="https://www.youtube.com/embed/MYxrrz4UWkc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 - Scheduling Algorithm: Round-Robin
 - 4 tasks blinking each LED at a defined frequency: